-U.S. Department of Commerce Invests $1.5 Million for Business Development and Job Growth in Johnson City, Tennessee
+U.S. Department of Commerce Invests $2 Million for Water System Improvements to Support Business Retention and Growth Efforts in Johnson City, Tennessee

-WASHINGTON – To support local efforts to create jobs and stimulate economic growth, U.S. Secretary of Commerce Wilbur Ross announced today that the Department’s Economic Development Administration (EDA) is awarding a $1.5 million grant to Johnson City, Tennessee, to upgrade the City's wastewater treatment plant to serve an existing employer and to encourage additional business growth.
-According to grantee estimates, the project is expected to create or retain 400 jobs and generate $9 million in private investment.
+WASHINGTON – Today, U.S. Secretary of Commerce Gina Raimondo announced that the Department’s Economic Development Administration (EDA) is awarding a $2 million grant to the city of Johnson City, Tennessee, to upgrade the Sinking Creek Pump Station in support of current and future business needs.
+This EDA grant, to be matched with $3.8 million in local funds, is expected to create 216 jobs, retain 265 jobs, and generate $5 million in private investment.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA makes investments in economically distressed communities in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.